opf/openproject/docs/user-guide/activity/README.md

 > IMG: An example of a work package update

-Starting version 12.5, the Activity module also lists changes to project attribuets, including project custom fields.
+Starting with version 12.5, the Activity module also lists changes to project attributes, including project custom fields.
 For each update, you will see:

 - the name of the project or sub-project
 - the user who was responsible for the change